This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Instantiating the template for these three types means that two of the instantiations will generate identical code.
-Will the compiler merge functions that have different types but generate identical binary code?
-Let’s try it out.
+Instantiating function templates for these three types means that two of the instantiations will inevitably have identical code.
+Will the compiler merge two functions that have different function types but generate identical binary code?
+Let’s try it.
 The result is as follows:

-As you can see, two identical functions are generated but not merged.
-Of course, if we enable -O2 optimization, such short functions will be inlined, and no symbols will be generated.
-As mentioned earlier, this means there’s no “additional template bloat.”
-In practice, many small template functions, like vector’s end, begin, and operator[], are likely to be fully inlined, avoiding “additional bloat.”
+As you can see, two identical functions are generated here, but they are not merged.
+Of course, if we enable -O2 optimization, such short functions will be inlined and no final symbols will be generated.
+As discussed in the first subsection, there would be no “template bloat overhead”.
+In actual code writing, there are many such short template functions, such as end, begin, operator[] for containers like vector.
+They are highly likely to be completely inlined, thus incurring no “additional bloat” overhead.

-Now, the question is: what if the function isn’t inlined?
-Suppose the template function is complex and has a large body.
-For demonstration purposes, we’ll use GCC’s [[gnu::noinline]] attribute to simulate this effect, then compile the code with -O2:
+Now the question is, what if the function is not inlined?
+Suppose the template function is more complex and has a larger body.
+For demonstration purposes, we will temporarily use GCC’s [[gnu::noinline]] attribute to achieve this effect, then enable O2, and compile the code again:

-If you really want the compiler/linker to merge identical binary code, what can you do?
-Unfortunately, mainstream toolchains like ld, lld, and MS linker don’t perform this merging.
-The only linker that supports this feature is gold, but it only works with ELF format executables, so it can’t be used on Windows.
-Here’s how to use gold to merge identical binary code:
+What if we really want the compiler/linker to merge these identical binary codes?
+Unfortunately, mainstream toolchains like ld, lld, and ms linker do not perform such merging.
+Currently, the only linker that supports this feature is gold, but it can only be used to link ELF-formatted executables, so it cannot be used on Windows.
+Below, I will demonstrate how to use it to merge identical binary code:

 // main.cpp